derekshirk/personal-site-2020/posts/less-rigid-design-systems.md

 ---
 title: Less rigid design systems
-summary: A few ideas on how to prevent your design systems from stifling creativity and instead, encourage more situational judgment.
+summary: A blog post where I share a few ideas on how to encourage more situational judgment in your design systems.
 date: 2020-04-21
 link: https://cloudfour.com/thinks/less-rigid-design-systems/
 tags: